[ Updated Aug 2, 2023 ]

 Let’s start with a few reasons why Pinterest is so great for bloggers and other small business owners:

 - It’s a search engine.
-Most people have the misconception that Pinterest is a social media platform, but it’s actually a search engine.
-This means that your content will continue to be found years after being published instead of disappearing a few hours later like on platforms such as Facebook and Instagram.
+Most people believe that Pinterest is a social media platform, but it’s actually a search engine.
+This means your content will continue to be found years after being published instead of disappearing a few hours later, for example, on platforms such as Facebook and Instagram.

 - It’s easier to rank.
 Pinterest’s algorithm isn’t as advanced as Google’s, which means it’s easier and faster to rank for popular keywords.